aramydEEE/printf/README.md

 You don’t have to handle precision
 You don’t have to handle the length modifiers

+TASK 2.
+With a face like mine, I do better in print
+#advanced
+Handle the following custom conversion specifiers:

+b: the unsigned int argument is converted to binary

 Done by Morufat Salau and Kelechi Okorie